 Expert insight supports this approach.
 Dr. William Rassman, author of the Hair Restoration Black Book, explains: “Sleeping at an angle minimizes fluid buildup and prevents unintended pressure that could compromise graft viability.”

 This is echoed in clinical guidelines.
-A post-operative protocol outlined in Hair Transplant Forum International states that elevated sleep significantly lowers postoperative edema, especially in frontal implants.
+A post-operative protocol outlined in Hair Transplant Forum International states that elevated sleep lowers postoperative edema, especially in frontal implants.

 Charles, 42, a Micro FUE recipient at Vera Clinic, described the recovery process as surprisingly manageable.
 “Keeping my head elevated felt unusual at first, but using a neck pillow made it easier.
 I had almost no swelling, which definitely helped me feel more confident in the early days,” he said.